StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/quick-start.md

 4. Point to the Github repo for code management.
 The first time you do this, you will be prompted to authenticate and link AI Studio with your GitHub.
 Even though this is a public GitHub repo, you will have to have a GitHub account or create one if you don’t have one already.
 For this demo use: https://github.com/HPInc/aistudio-samples.git

 You will also need to select a local folder for the Git repo to clone into.
 This is up to you, but generally making an **assistant** or a **repo** folder inside of your **Documents** folder is a good place to store code repositories.
-Here is the corrected markdown:

 Simply create a new folder and point to it in AI Studio when creating your project.

 5. Leave “Configure git for autocrlf” checked if you are on Windows.